offensive-vk/offensive-vk/.github/auto-pr-bot.md

-This Pull Request Was Automated by github-actions-robot.
+### Yayy !
+This Pull Request Was Automated by a github-actions Robot.

 Thanks.

-Your bot
+Your robot 🤖